microsoft/angle/README.md

 using Visual Studio 2012 and Windows 8.0 but this version will not be accepted in the Windows App Store.

 This version is based on ANGLE v1.2.0.2446

-This version adds support for Windows Phone 8.0 using precompiled shaders.
+This version adds support for Windows Phone 8.0 and Windows 8.0 WinRT Store Apps using precompiled shaders.

 ANGLE
 =====